henrylawson/henrylawson.net/website/_posts/2014-06-17-late-integration.markdown

 1. Legacy Database Integration (Sync scripts)

 **Late Integration is a problem as it usually results in the last minute discovery of valuable information.
-The learnings that are gained from integrating at the end of the project are often deprioritized in favour of fixing critical defects before go-live.
+The learning's that are gained from integrating at the end of the project are often deprioritized in favour of fixing critical defects before go-live.
 This usually results in a sub optimal integration between two systems.**